Child safety reporting obligations

-Services need to be familiar with their reporting obligations in relation to children and adults exposed to sexual, domestic and family violence.
+- Practitioners working within human and community services need to be familiar with their reporting obligations in relation to children and adults exposed to domestic, family and sexual violence.

-Appropriate record-keeping relating to disclosures of sexual, domestic and family violence is important for service risk management.
-Detailed records also support information sharing processes and potential legal actions relating to criminal charges or family law parenting matters.
+Appropriate record-keeping relating to disclosures of domestic, family and sexual violence is an important tool for client and organisational risk management.
+Detailed records can also support information sharing processes relevant to organisations and State or Territory mandates and potential legal actions relating to criminal charges or family law parenting matters.

-Privacy is always an issue to consider.
-You should take into account privacy laws, other laws (for example, the Family Law ACT 1975) and confidentiality policies.
-Also be aware of limits to confidentiality for:
+Respecting the privacy and confidentiality of the person disclosing their experience is always an important consideration when it comes to responding and reporting.
+You should take into account privacy laws, other laws (for example, the Family Law ACT 1975) and confidentiality policies as well as informed consent of the individual.

 - Reporting of serious injuries where a criminal offence may have been committed